sandialabs/chama/documentation/impact.rst

     8       S3      C   50000

-Note that the ``translate`` function interpolates based on time, if needed.
+Note that the 'translate' function interpolates based on time, if needed.
 The damage metric can be used in sensor placement optimization to minimize damage.